 to check the difference in expiry date.

-Despite the difference in price sensitivity and expiry date, investors should note that both the existing and new products will move in line with the underlying asset multiplied by the leverage factor.
-Societe Generale will continue to provide the same market making quality for both new and old DLCs.
+Despite the difference in price, sensitivity and expiry date, investors should note that both the existing and new products will move by the same theoretical percentage movement.
+For DLCs that are below certain value, DMM will keep the same market making quality on the bid side but may reduce the offer size.

 DLC price, no matter Long DLC or Short DLC, is not supposed to be impacted by dividend payout.